nladha09/cuddly-fiesta-rhcsa/README.md

 - The basic installation provides a new version of the `ifup` & `ifdown` scripts which call *NetworkManager* theough the `nmcli` tool.
 - *Network scripts* are deprecated in RHEL 8 & are no longer provided by default.

+5.) **Storage** - *Stratis* is now available in RHEL 8

+- *Stratis* is a new local storage manager.
+It provides managed file systems on top of pools of storage w/ addt'l features to the user.

+6.) **System Authentication** - `authselect` replaces `authconfig` tool used for system authentication (LDAP Authentication in this course).

+- You will not be able to use `authconfig-tui` in RHEL 8 to configure LDAP Authentication

+- You can join IPA domain on `ipaserver.example.com` by executing below commands on your system & can use LDAP users created on `ipaserver.example.com` host.

+- `yum install ipa-client` - to install ipa-client package

+- `ipa-client-install` - to join IPA domain on FREEIPA Server